He told me to go back. Twice.

 “But you can’t do this,” he said as he pointed to the boulders.
 We were at the beginning of the hike—a hike over 2 1/2 miles of big boulders, some of which wobbled like teeter totters and others that were sharp, awkward fragments like broken pieces of black pottery that slipped from a giant’s hands.
 Nazca Boobies elegantly perched in groups on these jagged boulders as they watched us humans strain to keep our balance.
 Most of Española island in the Galapagos is like this—a graveyard of broken boulders and stones where nearly the entire world’s population of Waved Albatross breeds.

-Paul turned back to the front of the group, clearly irritated with me.
+The naturalist turned back to the front of the group, clearly irritated with me.

 The feeling was mutual.
 I wasn’t going to come all the way to the Galapagos and miss the Waved Albatross.
 Not after a year of physical therapy to get my head back into the game.
 Three years ago I broke two bones straight through in my leg—just above my ankle—while hiking in Zion National Park in Utah.
 I slipped on a patch of ice on the trail and Steve and some strangers dragged me 800 meters before Search and Rescue came and wheeled me out.
 Surgery and months of physical therapy kept me from active birding for well over a year.
 And I thought I was okay last year when we went to Ecuador, but I wasn’t.
 My fear of slipping again prevented me from doing much of what I planned for that trip.